michael2012z/BitBible/markdown/KJV/files/1Kgs.md

 40. Solomon sought therefore to kill Jeroboam.
 And Jeroboam arose, and fled into Egypt, unto Shishak king of Egypt, and was in Egypt until the death of Solomon.

-41. And the rest of the acts of Solomon, and all that he did, and his wisdom, are they not written in the book of the acts of Solomon?acts: or, words, or, things
+41. And the rest of the acts of Solomon, and all that he did, and his wisdom, are they not written in the book of the acts of Solomon?

-42. And the time that Solomon reigned in Jerusalem over all Israel was forty years.time: Heb. days
+42. And the time that Solomon reigned in Jerusalem over all Israel was forty years.

-43. And Solomon slept with his fathers, and was buried in the city of David his father: and Rehoboam his son reigned in his stead.Rehoboam: Gr.
-Roboam
+43. And Solomon slept with his fathers, and was buried in the city of David his father: and Rehoboam his son reigned in his stead.

 ## 1 Kings 12